jonobr1/two.js/wiki/documentation/shapes/polygon/README.md

 | `object` | The object to make observable. |

 Convenience function to apply observable qualities of a [Two.Polygon](/documentation/polygon) to any object.
-Handy if you'd like to extend the {@link Two.Polygon} class on a custom class.
+Handy if you'd like to extend the [Two.Polygon](/documentation/polygon) class on a custom class.